VeritasDL-zz/SADXCHAOS/README.md

 Thanks to Sora for the code base and helping me with dumb questions
 Huge Thanks to Refrag for helping me constantly!
 Thanks to MainMemory for letting me use her snowboard and physics code!
+Thanks to PkR for letting me use his DrawDebugRectangle and ScaleDebugFont Code from https://github.com/PiKeyAr/sadx-debug-mode/
 Thanks to Kell and itsEasyActually for all the help!
 Thanks to the entire SA-1 X-Hax community for everything they continue to do for this game :)